Federal Parliament of Somalia: Technical Selection Committee

 On 18 August 2012, a list of 202 new parliamentarians was released, with a total of 215 legislators eventually sworn in on 20 August.
 A further 15 nominated lawmakers were approved by the Technical Selection Committee (TSC), an independent body officially tasked with vetting the applicants.
 However, verification of their paperwork was still pending before they could be officially sworn into parliament.

 The remaining candidates that were submitted by the NCA's elders to the TSC were rejected for failing to meet specific criteria agreed upon by stakeholders that partook in earlier agreements, including the Galkayo and Garowe Principles accords.
 The minimal selection criteria required potential MPs to be Somali nationals possessing a "sound mind", to have at least a high school diploma, to be capable of carrying out parliamentary duties, and to have no reported links with warlords, rebels, armed groups and other potential spoiler elements.
 The TSC also based its screening procedure on detailed background information on the parliamentary candidates that was forwarded to it by the United Nations and the African Union.

+The original Casa del Fascio in 1939, which later served as Somalia's first parliament building.